Aligning your internal audit templates with the Standards.

 It is important to note, that without an independent assessment, I cannot say that these templates conform to the Standards.
 Similarly, anyone using these templates in a review cannot state in their final report that the audit has been conducted in accordance with the Standards without an independent assessment also.
 However, the templates have been built off best practice from across the industry, with particular attention being paid to the requirements of both the Internal Audit standards and Auditing Standard – ASA 230 – Audit Documentation.

-Our audit overview (which can be accessed here), shows how each of our templates can be linked to the audit standards.
+Our audit overview shows how each of our templates can be linked to the audit standards.
 Snippets of our audit process and how it links to the audit standards is included below:

 The Global Institute of Internal Auditors have put together standards, aimed at guiding adherence with the mandatory components of the International Professional Practices Framework (IPPF), providing a framework for performing audits, establishing a basis for evaluation and, encouraging improved business processes and operations.